 Natural Healing

-Herbal medicine is based on the principle of natural healing, which means that it supports the body’s own ability to heal itself rather than suppressing symptoms or interfering with normal functions.
-Herbs can help restore balance and harmony in the body by addressing the root cause of disease rather than just masking the symptoms.
+Herbal medicine is based on the principle of natural healing, which means that it supports the body’s ability to heal itself rather than suppressing symptoms or interfering with normal functions.
+Herbs can help restore balance and harmony in the body by addressing the root cause of diseases rather than just masking the symptoms.
 Herbs can also help prevent disease by enhancing immunity and promoting wellness.

 Mitigated Risk of Side Effects